Testing scenarios

 Success scenarios

 To test a successful payment, use the following credit card numbers.
-For each, the expiration date must be at least one day in the future.
-With the exception of Visa and American Express, the security code can be any random three-digit number.
+Each's expiration date must be at least one day.
+Except for Visa and American Express, the security code can be any random three-digit number.

 Card numberBrandExpiration dateSecurity code